Yomguithereal/baobab/README.md

 #### Polymorphisms

-If you ever need to, know that they are many ways to select and retrieve data within a *baobab*.
+If you ever need to, know that there are many ways to select and retrieve data within a *baobab*.

 ```js
 var tree = new Baobab({